otrosien/spring-statemachine-jpa-and-rest/README.md

 ## The State Machine

 The state machine is a simulation of an order fulfillment process, offering two different flows: One for pay-before-shipping (prepayment, paypal etc.), and one for ship-before-payment (cash-on-delivery, invoice).
+Ultimately they form one state machine.
+Some transitions have guards depending on the "paid" status of the order, which gets set when the "ReceivePayment" event occurs (and un-set on "Refund").
+Other than that, the state machine is pretty straight-forward.

 The two flows are shown below.